Yu-amd/aim-engine/docs/ARCHITECTURE.md

 ### 1. Single Container Architecture
 - **One Container**: All components run within a single Docker container
-- **Direct Execution**: vLLM/SGLang run as subprocesses, not separate containers
+- **Direct Execution**: vLLM/SGLang run as subprocesses, within the same container
 - **Shared Resources**: All components share the same GPU access and memory
 - **Simplified Deployment**: No Docker-in-Docker complexity